 New beds for psychiatric residential treatment and intensive therapy will help, state officials say

 A playground outside of a at the Children’s Farm Home run by Trillium Family Services in Corvallis on Friday, Oct.
-29. (Amanda Loman/Oregon Capital Chronicle)
+29. It is now called Trillium’s Corvallis Campus.
+(Amanda Loman/Oregon Capital Chronicle)

 When Angela Weirich moved her family to Pennsylvania in June, they had relief from trauma.
 Her daughter, who had repeatedly tried to kill herself in Oregon, seemed happy.

 But a crisis soon shattered the calm.

 Weirich, who had repeatedly struggled to get enough help for her daughter in Oregon, called Pennsylvania’s child services.
 They told her she had to obtain permission from a state official for crisis treatment.